Palace of Versailles Tickets and Information

 About the Palace of Versailles

-As one of France’s most popular tourist attractions, the palace is famous for its grandeur, its extravagant architecture and its gardens.
-The palace served as the principal residence for the French monarchy from 1682 when Louis XIV moved his court there until 1789 when the French Revolution started.
+The palace is famous for its grandeur, its extravagant architecture and its gardens.
+The palace served as the principal residence for the French monarchy from 1682, when Louis XIV moved his court there, until 1789 when the French Revolution started.

-- The Hall of Mirrors - Probably the most famous room in the palace.
-It holds 17 large mirrors, each of which faces a large window, so the room is flooded with light.
-This room was designed to show off the wealth and power of the monarchy.
+- The Hall of Mirrors: Probably the most famous room in the palace.
+The Hall of Mirrors has 17 large mirrors, each of which faces a large window, so the room is flooded with light.
+The room was designed to show off the wealth and power of the monarchy.

-- The Queen’s Apartments - again, similarly lavish, these rooms were used by the queen and her staff and include the famous Queen’s Bedchamber.
+- The Queen’s Apartments: Again, similarly lavish, the rooms were used by the queen and her staff and include the famous Queen’s Bedchamber.

-- The Petit Trianon - this is a slightly smaller palace again and was built later by Louis XV for his mistress, Madame de Pompadour.
+- The Petit Trianon: Another slightly smaller palace again and was built later by Louis XV for his mistress, Madame de Pompadour.
 However, the Petit Trianon would later be used by the famous Marie Antoinette as her private residence.